harishngt/Temperature-Converter-App/README.md

 # Temperature Converter Project

-A new Flutter project to convert temperature.
+A new Flutter project to convert temperature between Celsius, Fahrenheit and Kelvin,

 ## Getting Started